 When it comes to power options in Linux distros, there are Logout, Shutdown, Suspend, and Hibernate functions.
 Logout and Shutdown are self-explanatory.
-Let’s learn what are Hibernate and Suspend operations, and differences between them.
+Let’s learn what is Hibernate and Suspend operations and the differences between them.

-However, it may serve as an excellent option to keep the working session intact along with programs and apps that you were using.
-Later when you resume the PC after wake-up from suspend, you will have the session ready.
+However, it may serve as an excellent option to keep the working session intact and the programs and apps you were using.
+Then, later, when you resume the PC after wake-up from suspend, you will have the session ready.

-When you put the computer to Hibernate, the session content from the RAM are moved to hard disk swap space, and after that, the system is powered off.
+When you put the computer to Hibernate, the session content from the RAM is moved to hard disk swap space, and after that, the system is powered off.

 Why don’t some Linux distros have Hibernate enabled by default?

-Hibernate is not a smooth going feature at times due to the very nature of how it works and how the hardware must support it.
-If the SWAP partition is not set correctly, there could be data loss due to crash, and computer freeze at startup are common problems associated with Hibernation.
+Hibernate is not a smooth-going feature at times due to the very nature of how it works and how the hardware must support it.
+If the SWAP partition is not set correctly, there could be data loss due to crashes, and computer freeze at startup are common problems associated with Hibernation.

 How to check if your PC is compatible with Hibernate?